Info & Rules

 • The remaining finalists will be the highest ranked riders on the EOL ranking who do not have a guaranteed ticket yet.

-If a rider wins multiple qualification spots in one season, more riders will be selected from the EOL ranking to get to the 16 male and 8 female riders.
+If a rider wins multiple qualification spots in one season, more riders will be selected from the EOL ranking to compete in the Finals.

-After SiS in England, all the remaining available spots will go to the highest ranked riders on the EOL ranking who do not have a spot from an event.
+After DOG in Denmark, all the remaining available spots will go to the highest ranked riders on the EOL ranking who do not have a spot from an event.

-The EOL Finals will happen on October 4th during the OWA event in Portugal (Riders who qualify for this race will need to purchase the event ticket to participate).
+The European One Wheel League Finals will happen on October 3rd during the OWA event in Portugal (Riders who qualify for this race will need to purchase the event ticket to participate).

 Rules and Regulations